Behavioural and Evolutionary Ecology

 Dr Nicola Marples

 On a larger scale, I am interested in the evolution taking place on islands.
-Once again using bird species as our models, we are building a detailed understanding of the morphological and behavioural changes which are occurring among the birds found across an archipelago of islands in Indonesia.
+Once again using bird species as our models, we are building a detailed understanding of the morphological and behavioural changes, including changes in song, which are occurring among the birds found across an archipelago of islands in Indonesia.
 This will allow us to understand the evolutionary pressures on these birds and so gain a better understanding of the evolutionary processes leading to speciation.

 Recent/Selected Publications (» all publications)